 According to the IOM report, addressing the military’s substance abuse issues will require increasing confidentiality and shifting its culture that stigmatizes and punishes services members that struggle with PTSD, SUD, and other health issues.

 Veteran Rehab Options In Bay County, Florida

-There are many types of rehab options for veterans such as:
+There are many types of drug and alcohol rehab options in Bay County for veterans such as: